JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Method names translation

-Generally Swift argument labels and Objective-C selector pieces are mapped to Kotlin parameter names.
-Anyway these two concepts have different semantics, so sometimes Swift/Objective-C methods can be imported with a clashing Kotlin signature.
-In this case the clashing methods can be called from Kotlin using named arguments, e.g.:
+Generally, Swift argument labels and Objective-C selector pieces are mapped to Kotlin parameter names.
+Anyway, these two concepts have different semantics, so sometimes Swift/Objective-C methods can be imported with a clashing Kotlin signature.
+In this case, the clashing methods can be called from Kotlin using named arguments, e.g.:

 ```swift